 Removing Tree Sap and Pollen From POLYWOOD Furniture

-Browse the cleaning methods below to learn how to remove sap and pollen from our high-density polyethylene (HDPE) plastic and outdoor performance fabrics.
+Browse the cleaning methods below to learn how to remove sap and pollen from our high-density polyethylene (HDPE) lumber, outdoor performance fabrics, and powder-coated aluminum.

 HDPE Lumber